Ryobi EMS190DCL One+

 The Ryobi EMS190DCL ONE+ Review

-Moving into 2018 it’s time to take a look at some of the new mitre saws that are around.
+Since this site started in late 2015, it’s become clear that some mitre saws are still standing the test of time, but we also need to take a look at some of the new mitre saws that are around.

 Things To Be Aware Of!

 These saws are brilliant and versatile for all sorts of jobs but there a couple of key things that buyers need to beware of before we really start talking about the specifics of the saw.

 Firstly, a lot of the prices are for the body of the saw only.
 This means you don’t get a battery included for the price.
 The batteries for this particular model come in different sizes giving you varying amount of battery life.
 The cost of the battery and charger can add a good £50 to £100 pounds onto the cost.
 The 1.3Ah batteries start at the £25 – £30 mark with the more expensive 1.5Ah batteries around the £60 mark.
 The decision will come down to how much battery life you will need.
 If you need constant power all day it may actually be better to consider two less powerful batteries and keep one on charge while the other is in use.

 The second thing to consider is what brand of power tools you think you will use.
 Many of the big brands have interchangeable batteries for the whole range of power tools from drills to saws.
 As we mentioned the batteries are very expensive so it is probably worthwhile investing in the same brand across your cordless power tools.

 That said the the Ryobi One+ tool range is pretty comprehensive.
 So if this is your first try at cordless power tools the Ryobi brand is a great place to start.
 Below is a list of some of the other power tools that the Ryobi One Plus batteries are compatible with:

 - Hammer Drill